valentynkt/BackendGarden/content/notes/Webhooks API.md

 ## Overview

-WebHooks are user-defined HTTP callbacks that are triggered by specific events in a web application or service.
+WebHooks are user-defined HTTP callbacks that are triggered by specific events in a [[Web]] application or service.
 Unlike APIs that require polling for data regularly, WebHooks provide a more efficient method for servers to notify a client about changes in real-time.
 This makes WebHooks an essential component in modern web development for creating event-driven software.

 ## Key Features